< Back to Journal

 Viking Chocolate now available at Skate Rumple

-Skate Rumple Alpaca farm in Deerness is one of my absolute favourite places in Orkney.
+[vc_row][vc_column width="2/3"][vc_column_text] Skate Rumple Alpaca farm in Deerness is one of my absolute favourite places in Orkney.
 The alpacas, goats, pigs and other animals are super cute, and the family who run it, Mandy, Nick and Ellen, are so great at making people feel welcome.
-I always come away from there smiling, having had some good full-on [...]Read more of Viking Chocolate now available at Skate Rumple...
+I always come away from there smiling, having had some good full-on belly laughs.
+It's the sort of place where you can hear bizarre stories such as the one I heard this morning - Nick: "And as the delivery van came, and the man opened the doors and took the box out, two goats went in!"
+Today was the opening of their annual Festive Shop.
+It's so cozy, with a classic Christmas tree, sugar canes, always hot tea and coffee and home bakes on the go.
+It's...

 We found a stone dish on the beach today

 Today was the first day you could really feel the sun warming your face again, so it seems we are now through the deepest of winter.
-Chris and I took our boys to the beach below The Bu in Orphir today — the site of Earl Hakon Palsson’s round church and formerly also a Viking […]
+Chris and I took our boys to the beach below The Bu in Orphir today -- the site of Earl Hakon Palsson's round church and formerly also a Viking drinking hall, although little is visible of it now. [caption id="attachment_365" align="alignnone" width="300"] The Round Kirk, Orphir.[/caption] There has been a lot of coastal erosion below the Bu site, so in a way we were not surprised to find things there.
+Chris found a beautiful, tiny piece of pottery, showing some thin lines of decoration.
+One of our boys found a "necked stone" although it might be natural.
+And I, Raggie, found a beautiful stone dish, which...

 The Hogboon of Helliehow